Skip to content

 • Capability negotiation: Platforms request specific versions they support

-• Breaking change management: New versions get new dates
+• Breaking change management: New versions get new dates; old versions remain valid and resolvable

 • Independent lifecycles: Extensions can release on their own schedule